The Reporting Component

 Note that the AutoSave flag is turned on (this is optional) to save the settings when the Reporter component is cleaned up by the Deployer.

-If the Reporter has a periodic activity, it will sample all its input ports and write out the new values.
-For old values, a '-' (dash) is written by default instead of a value.
-You can configure this behaviour by using the NullSample property (see below).
+If the Reporter has a periodic activity, it will sample all its input ports and write out the current values.

 If the Reporter's activity is non-periodic (Period omitted or zero), it will only write out a new value when new data arrives on one of the connected ports.
-Ports that did not get a new value will also output the NullSample.
+Ports that did not get a new value will repeat the previous value.

 <?xml version="1.0" encoding="UTF-8"?>